-- a.
-User Groups are to have their own rules and procedures as to who is authorized to give media interviews.
-The User Group Director is to communicate this information with the User Group Staff.
-SAM HAWK AND MARTY WALTER ARE THE ONLY ONES WITH PERMISSION TO SPEAK TO THE MEDIA - b.
+- User Groups are to have their own rules and procedures as to who is authorized to give media interviews.
+The User Group Director is to communicate this information with the User Group Staff. - b.
 Only the Rotary Club Youth Camp Superintendent and/or the Rotary Club Youth Camp Board are allowed to give interviews concerning anything relating to the Rotary Club Youth Camp facilities or any emergency situations. - c.
-The Rotary Club Youth Camp Superintendent is to be notified in advance of any media interviews/photo sessions/coverage taking place at the Rotary Club Youth Camp.

-12. Emergency Notification
+The Rotary Club Youth Camp Superintendent is to be notified in advance of any media interviews/photo sessions/coverage taking place at the Rotary Club Youth Camp. - 12.
+Emergency Notification - a.

-- a.
 User Group is to have written procedures in place as to who they will need to notify (and in what order) in the event of an emergency situation. - b.
 The Rotary Club Youth Camp Superintendent will notify: - i.
 Emergency personnel & parents/spouse if Rotary Staff is involved - ii.
 Rotary Club Youth Camp Board President - iii.
 Rotary Club 13 President - iv.
 Insurance company - c.
 The User Group is responsible for notification of : - i.
 Emergency personnel & family if a camper/User Group Staff is involved - ii.
-Agency Director - Rotary Club Youth Camp Superintendent (immediately if emergency personnel have been called or a camper/staff has been transported for medical treatment.
+Agency Director - iii.
+Rotary Club Youth Camp Superintendent (immediately if emergency personnel have been called or a camper/staff has been transported for medical treatment.